byuitechops/child-template/documentation/commands.md

 You can view your code coverage in the console after the tests have completed.

-### npm start -- update < d2l | canvas >
+### npm start -- update d2l

 Run this command the first time you set up your child module project.
 This will update the gauntlet courses used in running your module.
-They are stored locally for `preImport` tests.
-It also updates the courses used for testing in Canvas to match the latest updates to the D2L Gauntlet courses.
+They are stored locally for `preImport` tests, and so you can have a course object when running `postImport` modules.